abiasV/CodeLance/README.md

 # CodeLance

-DevLance is a web platform designed to connect employers with skilled freelancers for project collaboration.
+CodeLance is a web platform designed to connect employers with skilled freelancers for project collaboration.

 # Live Website: